Your temporary advisor

 • Read recent papers by the faculty members in the areas you’re curious about.
 Ask your temporary advisor about what other (non-UW) papers would be good to read, or where to find the best papers to read (e.g., which conference proceedings, etc.).
 You can find advice on how to read academic papers here.

 • If you can get funding (here is one option), attend a conference in an area of potential interest.
 This will help you learn about current work in an area while meeting people from its research community.
-There may also be opportunities to attend conferences remotely, which saves time and money, but this option greatly diminishes your chances to build networks, exchange research ideas, and socialize.
+There may also be opportunities to attend conferences remotely, which saves time and money; however, remote attendance greatly diminishes your chances to build networks, exchange research ideas, and socialize, which are some of the most important and valuable activities at a conference.

 • Brainstorm with your temporary advisor and other graduate students and faculty about research projects and directions.